Parameter uncertainties in weighted unbinned maximum likelihood fits: Event weights and inclusion of weight uncertainties

 \subsection{The \textit{\textbf{sPlot}} formalism}

-The {\it sPlot} formalism was introduced in Ref.~\cite{Pivk:2004ty} to statistically separate different event species in a data sample using per-event weights, the so-called {\it sWeights}, that are determined using a {\it discriminating variable}.
-The {\it sWeights} allow to reconstruct the distribution of the different species in a {\it control variable}.
+The {\it sPlot} formalism was introduced in Ref.~\cite{Pivk:2004ty} to statistically separate different event species in a data sample using per-event weights, the so-called {\it sWeights}, that are determined using a {\it discriminating variable} (in the following denoted by $y$).
+The \textit{sWeights} allow to reconstruct the distribution of the different species in a \textit{control variable} (in the following denoted by $x$), assuming the \textit{control} and \textit{discriminating} variables are statistically independent for each species.
 In this section, only a brief recap of the {\it sPlot} formalism is given, it is described in more detail in Ref.~\cite{Pivk:2004ty}.

 The {\it sWeights} are determined using an extended unbinned maximum likelihood fit of the {\it discriminating variable} $y$ where the $N_S$ different event species are well separated.
 An example of a discriminating variable (which will be discussed in more detail in Sec.~\ref{sec:sweights}) would be the reconstructed mass of a particle which is flat for the background components and peaks clearly for the signal component.
-The {\it sWeight} assigned to event $e$ for component $i$ is then given by
+For the typical use case of a signal component of interest and a single background component, the \textit{sWeight} for event $e$ is given by

-with the probability density functions ${\cal P}_{j}(y_e)$.
-Here, $\Sigma_{ij}^{\rm yields}$ denotes the covariance matrix from the extended maximum likelihood fit of the yields which can be calculated according to
+where $\nshat=\vsshat+\vsbhat$ and $\nbhat=\vbbhat+\vsbhat$ is used~\cite{Pivk:2004ty}.
+Retaining only the dependency on the inverse covariance matrix elements \viji\ simplifies the following derivations.
+The estimates for the inverse covariance matrix elements are given by